princenyeche/jiraone/report.md

 * Bulk change email address of organization users with an existing Atlassian account.

 This function helps to bulk change email address but only on the condition that the target email address already exist as an Atlassian account.
 To use this function, you must verify all the domains you wish to swap.
-If you're not a premium/enterprise plan user, you will need to add a second file that will contain all the users in your organizations.

 For example
 ```python